02:08 - Source: CNN

 NEW: FDA cracking down on sale of e-cigs to minors

-E-cigarettes work by heating a pure liquid called e-juice -- composed of flavorings, propylene glycol, glycerin and often nicotine -- until it vaporizes.
-The resulting vapor is much less offensive to many -- both smokers and non-smokers -- and some studies have shown that it helps smokers quit.
-In fact, many e-cigarette users don't call themselves smokers, preferring to use the term "vapers" instead.
+E-cigarettes are increasingly being used as a nicotine alternative as smokers seek ways to kick their habit.
+They work by heating a pure liquid called e-juice – composed of flavorings, propylene glycol, glycerin and often nicotine – until it vaporizes.
+The resulting vapor is much less offensive to both smokers and non-smokers.

-This action by the FDA highlights the growing controversy over the potential danger of e-cigarettes.
-Are they really an effective way to quit smoking?
-Does "vaping" introduce health issues all its own, such as encouraging adolescents who would otherwise never smoke to take a puff off the real thing?
-Science and public policy have bounced back and forth for over a decade, as different studies produce different -- and sometimes contradictory -- results.
+Science and public policy have bounced back and forth for over a decade, as different studies produce different – and sometimes contradictory – results.
 Let’s take a look at the debate over the years:

 Another concern of the FDA’s: E-cigarettes are often marketed and sold to youngsters who, intrigued by the many flavors such as chocolate, bubble gum and mint, might easily adopt a smoking habit as a result of trying the devices.

 Vape supporters counter that diethylene glycol was found at a very low, nontoxic level of 1% and that the carcinogens are at the same levels as other FDA-approved nicotine cessation products, like patches and gum.